 FAQ

-No. It shipped through Windows Server 2008 R2.
+No. It shipped through Windows Server 2008 R2 and has not returned in any release since.
 Later releases manage sessions from Server Manager or the command line.

 What is the difference between Terminal Services Manager and Remote Desktop Services Manager?